A-Z Index Contact Us

 Navegando desde la escuela preparatoria y más allá

-In high school, you will start exploring colleges and careers through our Naviance career planning tool as well as college and scholarship search tools.
+In high school, you will start exploring careers and colleges through our Naviance career planning tool as well as college and scholarship search tools.
 Familiarize yourself with the resources in your counseling centers.
 Start planning for college entrance tests such as the PSAT, SAT and ACT.
 Get involved in your school and community through sports, clubs and/or volunteering.
 Visit college campuses.
 Set a timeline for yourself that includes testing, application and scholarship deadlines.
 Above all, keep on track to meet high school diploma requirements!
 Click on the timeline image below for a summary of preparation tasks.
 Click here for more details about navigating through high school and beyond.

 Planning Timeline Chart